wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/python-setup.rst

          python3 -m pip --version

-      If you need to upgrade your version of pip, it is highly recommended to use a `virtual environment <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_.
+      If you need to upgrade your version of pip, it is highly recommended to use a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

       If you have a compatible version of pip, you can simply run: